-- Contributing to the development of IPSASB public sector sustainability standards though interacting with its key stakeholders and responding to its ongoing consultations on climate disclosures and natural resources. - Leading the launch of IPSASB Climate-related disclosures sustainability reporting standard in-person launch event on the 1st of November 2024 at its London office.
+- Contributing to the development of IPSASB public sector sustainability standards though interacting with its key stakeholders and responding to its ongoing consultations on climate disclosures and natural resources. - Leading the launch of IPSASB Climaterelated disclosures sustainability reporting standard in-person launch event on the 1st of November 2024 at its London office.
 This is the first public sector sustainability reporting standard. - Through its standard-setting groups, primarily CIPFA LASAAC, which sets the Code of Practice on Local Authority Reporting, CIPFA continues to monitor developments in the sustainability financial reporting space and to consider how to implement in the Code.

-What work has CIPFA undertaken to review its professional Codes of Conduct, and related guidance, and update or augment these to reflect green and sustainable finance principles?
+What work has CIPFA undertaken to review its professional Codes of Conduct, and related guidance to reflect green and sustainable finance principles?